Schools and colleges

 For more detail on activities see below:

-Children in KS2 will be able to make a Roman coin, find out about the discovery of the hoard and explore Roman Devon.
-The workshop also includes a game to compare Roman Devon with East Devon today.
-In addition children will have the chance to handle real Roman coins from the Seaton Down Hoard.
-The workshop lasts about 2 hours and can be adapted to suit the needs of your school.
+Children in KS2 made a Roman coin, found out about the discovery of the hoard and explored Roman Devon.
+The workshop also included a game to compare Roman Devon with East Devon today.
+In addition children had the chance to handle real Roman coins from the Seaton Down Hoard.

-Young people in KS3 and KS4 will find out about conservation and will examine the hoard as a primary source.
-Students will be able to explore primary and secondary sources as well as discover evidence of Romans in East Devon through the hoard.
-There will also be an opportunity to meet a Roman re-enactor and handle coins from the hoard itself.
-The workshop lasts about 2 hours.
+Young people in KS3, KS4 and KS5 found out about conservation and examined the hoard as a primary source.
+Students explored primary and secondary sources as well as discover evidence of Romans in East Devon through the hoard.

 You can see where Seaton Down Hoard Roadshows have been in the above map.